 Here’s the final instalment of How To Make A Feature Film From Scratch.
 Read PART 1 here.

 After yourself and your DOP, your Editor is the most important person in the whole production, because he’s the person who is going to save your life!
-He is the person who actually has the knowledge of how to turn your overrun, manic, stressed out, under shot, over shot, piece of brilliance into something that will make you confident enough to try and get on the phone to Harvey Weinstein, (who doesn’t buy small films anymore.
-That was 20 years ago!) and say, ‘Harvey, you fat f**k.
-If you don’t buy this, I’m going to sell it to your f**king neighbour!’ ……well, not really, but you know what I mean.
+He is the person who actually has the knowledge of how to turn your overrun, manic, stress filled, under shot, over shot, piece of brilliance into something that will make you confident enough to try and get on the phone to Hollywood.

 So, once you have your partners in crime, start to double up.
 Look for the best DOP and 1st AD, start scouring Spotlight for actors or whatever avenues you wish to pursue.
 But my best tip for finding actors?
 And I’ll tell you this reluctantly, ‘fringe theatre’!
 Some of the best actors I have ever seen are performing at the top of pubs, or in small fringe theatres.
 Think about it?
 They have to pull off a performance with strangers sitting a few feet from their face.
 Two of the best actors I ever hired were in a fringe play in the basement of a pub in Fulham.
 They blew me away when I saw them with about six other people watching one evening, and not only did they perform amazingly for me on camera, one went on to star in the feature film, Billy Elliot and the other to star in a Ridley Scott film; all from one fringe play.